|

 And then her entire world contracted to a patchwork of glaring

 eyes, snarling teeth, chinks in armour and spurting blood.
-"ELF,"

-she shouted, "ELF, Yaaargh—ELF!"
+"ELF," she shouted, "ELF, Yaaargh—ELF!"

 "We are too late!
 They have already broken in!"

-A familiar voice finally pierced her battle-trance.
+At last, a familiar voice pierced her battle-trance.

-"Here," she cried, "over here!
+"Here," she cried.
+"Over here!
 Help me!"

 Moments later, the soldiers had cut their way to her and, for